Adillwma/DeepClean3D/README.md

 - [Inference Manual](Usage%20Manuals/Inference_Manual.md)
 - [Training Manual](Usage%20Manuals/Training_Manual.md)

-Or the full documentation is availible as a downloadable PDF file [here](Usage%20Manuals/DeepClean3D%20Documentation.pdf)?????????????????????????????????????????????????.
+Or the full documentation is availible as a single downloadable PDF file [here](Usage%20Manuals/DeepClean3D%20Documentation.pdf)?????????????????????????????????????????????????.

 # Introduction
 As part of a planned upgrade for the Large Hadron Collider (LHC), a new subdetector TORCH (Time Of internally Reflected Cherenkov light) is to be added, combining timing information with DIRC-style reconstruction, aiming for a ToF resolution of 10–15 ps (per track).

 The DEEPLCEAN3D (DC3D) project focuses on the processing of data once digitised by the TORCH detectors electronics, to retain readability of this document the specifics of the detector itself and the origin of the data is not discussed in detail, other than as brief overview.
 As a part of this project a full physical simulation of a single TORCH module in operation was created to generate realistic training data.
 The simulation is hosted as a standalone repository, [TORCHSIM on GitHub](https://github.com/Adillwma/LHCb_TORCH_Simulation), which focuses specifically on the detector and the mechanis that produces the data.
 Check it out for a complete breakdown of the TORCH detector and its opperation in the context of the LHCb experiment, if you are unfamilliar with TORCH then this is recomended to fully understand the rest of this document.

-TORCH is made up of a bank of photon-multiplier tubes (PMTs), which are sensetive to incoming photons, aranged in a grid/array format.
+The TORCH subdetector is made up of a bank of photon-multiplier tubes (PMTs), which are sensetive to incoming photons, aranged in a grid/array format.
 These opperate similarly to pixels of a cameras CCD only 1000x faster, with time resoloution of aporximatly XXXXXXXXXXXXXXXXXXXXXXX.
 The PMTs are sensetive to incoming photons, for those that arrive the pixel position and the time-of-arrival is recorded.
 The purpose of TORCH is to measure the velocity of particles produced in the LHCb experiment from which particle identiy can be infered.
 To do this the path that each photon took through the detector must be reconstructed from the data recorded, a computationally costly process that scales linearly with the number of photons detected.
 Once all photon paths are reconstructed, only those that are correlated to a particular event are used, the rest are discarded.
 The number discarded is expected to be around 80\% of the total number of photons, caused by noise and overlapping tracks.
 After the planned upgrades the LHCb detector is expected to produce up to 500 Tb of data per second, which will be processed in real time, so streamlining the reconstruction process gains importance.

 DC3D aims to remove uncorrelated photons from the PMT array data pre-reconstruction, meaning we do not have the information about each photons path and origin to use in filtering.
 A neural network was developed in PyTorch to achive this goal The main novel elements presented are in how the data is pre/post-processed, key features and methods employed are outlined in this document.
 The three main criteria we set out are; decreasing the uncorrelated photons in the data, to not discard or degrade the true correlated photons x,y or ToF values and finally minimal introduction of false positives via processing artefacts that counteract the reduction in noise and could confuse the reconstruction algorithm.
 So far has demonstrated XXXXXXXXXX sucsess at noise rmeoval whislt retaining xXXXXX percent signal.

 # Table of Contents
 - [The DC3D Pipeline](#the-dc3d-pipeline)